 "Judge" is one of the titles or roles ascribed to Jesus.
-Matthew 25, Acts 10 and 17 and 2 Corinthians 5 all call Jesus our judge.
-That being said, the most common image for Jesus which pops into people's minds is not that of "judge."
-Isn't the most common image for Jesus that of merciful and forgiving Savior?
+Matthew 25, Acts 10 and 17, and 2 Corinthians 5 all call Jesus our judge.
+That being said, the most common image of Jesus that pops into people's minds is not that of "judge."
+Isn't the most common image of Jesus that of a merciful and forgiving Savior?

 As cross-cultural missionaries enter other cultures, they will see satanic forces at work.
 They will watch corrosive patterns of living destroy relationships and even people and they will feel impelled to speak up.
 They will feel called to denounce sin.
 They must stand up against oppressors.
 Even while doing that, however, because they are Christ's ambassadors, shouldn't they also reflect the merciful and forgiving side of our Lord?